 However, other, darker, memories are posted.
 Complaints of casual racism, chronic bullying and punitive abuse by teachers.
 But just as casually, any attempt to discuss these traumas are closed down with comments such as ‘that was then and this is now’ and ‘it’s best to move on.’
 Best for whom, one wonders?
 And move on to what?
 Voices unheard all those years ago remain unheard; the idyll is not to be broken.
 I am reminded that it is dangerous to be different.
 That is true now and it certainly was then.

 And so the posts return to safer ground with questions such as ‘who was your favourite teacher’ and ‘what music did you dance to’.
-I liked to head-bang to progressive rock but that’s not something I’d want to share with the group.
+I liked to play air-guitar to progressive rock with my head in a bass speaker, but that’s not something I want to share with the group.
 Or should.
-We all have our murky secrets.
+We all have our murky secrets and surely one benefit of getting old is to turn the page hurriedly on embarrassing teenage foibles.

 I have a platonic relationship with the past.
 I don’t want to forget it but I also don’t want to relive it.
 I would jump at the chance to be sixteen again (knees permitting), but only if I could take my current mind with me.
 I suppose like most people I am trying to walk up Time’s down escalator.